dotnet/csharpstandard/standard/expressions.md

 > the assignments are all invalid, since `r.A` and `r.B` are not variables.
 >
 > *end example*

+### §deconstructing-assignment-new-clause Deconstructing assignment

+If the left operand of a `=` operator is classified as a tuple, the right hand side is ***deconstructed*** into individual expressions, which are assigned to each of the elements of the left hand side tuple.

+If any of the tuple elements of the left operand have an identifier, a compile-time error occurs.
+If any of the tuple elements of the left operand is a declaration expression, and any other element is not a declaration expression or discard, a compile-time error occurs.

+A list of deconstructed expressions for the right hand side is determined as follows:

+- If the right operand is a tuple expression, then the list shall consist of the element expressions of the right operand, in order.
+- Otherwise, if the right operand is a expression of a tuple type, then a variable of that type shall be declared, and the list shall consist of the element accesses on that variable of each of the tuple type's elements, in order.
+- Otherwise, if an instance method lookup on the right operand finds a method of the name `Deconstruct` with a number of parameters corresponding to the arity of the left operand, and each of those parameters is an `out` parameter, then the list shall consist of a newly declared local variable for each of those parameters, and with that parameter's type.
+- Otherwise a compile-time error occurs.

+If the list of expression has different length than the arity of the left operand then a compile-time error occurs.

+For each of the tuple elements of the left operand:

+- If the element is itself a tuple, then a deconstructing assignment shall recursively be valid to it from the corresponding expression.
+- Otherwise if the element is an implicitly typed declaration expression or discard, the corresponding expression shall have a type.
+That type shall be the inferred type of the element.
+- Otherwise an implicit conversion shall exist from the corresponding expression.

+A deconstructing assignment is evaluated as follows:

+- Each of the elements of the left operand are evaluated in order, recursively evaluating elements that are themselves tuples.
+- If the right operand is a tuple, then each element of the right operand is evaluated in order.
+- Otherwise, if the right operand is of a tuple type then it is evaluated, and each of its elements is accessed with a member access.
+- Otherwise, the right operand is evaluated, and a call of a `Deconstruct` method is performed on it, with a list of variables of the appropriate type as out arguments, and with the values of that list as the resulting values.
+- The resulting list of values is converted to the type of the corresponding left element and assigned to it.

+The type of the deconstructing assignment is the tuple type with the types of the left elements and no element names.
+The value is a tuple constructed from the assigned and converted values.

 ### 11.19.3 Compound assignment